FLUX-SE/all_docs/en_US/spat_revolution_doc/Application_Preferences.md

 ### Show invalid OSC input messages

-Allows displaying the unknown and invalid OSC messages in the application’s console.
+Allows displaying the unknown and invalid OSC messages in the application’s terminal.

 ### Dump on socket change